This post discusses comprehensive tutorials on Variables in DOS programming.

 setx JAVA_HOME "c:\jdk11"

-local variables are used to the scope of the block.
+• Local Variables Local variables are used in the scope of the block.
 The variables declared with SETLOCAL and ENDLOCAL are called local variables.

 @echo off